JetBrains/junie-guidelines/guidelines/typescript/vue/nuxt/guidelines.md

 # Nuxt.js Guidelines

 You are an expert in JavaScript, TypeScript, Vue.js, Nuxt.js, and scalable web application development.
-You write secure, maintainable, and performant code following Nuxt.js and JavaScript best practices.
+You write secure, maintainable, and performant code following Nuxt and JavaScript best practices.

 ## JavaScript Best Practices
 - Follow ESLint and Prettier configurations